Using Patch Plants

 That should tell you all you need to know about patch plants!

 Random trivia: The idea for patch plants, formerly know as "planting-stuff-into-walls agents," actually came long before the idea for the Garden Box, in fact, patch plants spawned the idea for the garden box itself.
-You can find an old post about it here!
+You can find

 All we have left to cover now is decorations!